UNDERSTAND

 See Additional climate service resources for more information.

-View the Dos and Don'ts for using climate information in water planning and management, which describe how to approach using climate information.
+View the Dos and Don'ts for using climate information in water planning and management(Opens another site in new window), which describe how to approach using climate information.

 Know your past climate conditions